jump-dev/SDPLR.jl/README.md

  -0.750098  -0.558986   0.353394
  -0.750538  -0.558704   0.352905
 ```

-`value(X)` is internally computed from the factor so this will always hold:
+`JuMP.value(X)` is internally computed from the factor so this will always hold:

 ```julia-repl
 julia> F * F' ≈ value(X)
 true
 ```

 The termination status is `LOCALLY_SOLVED` because the solution is a local
-optimum of the nonconvex formulation and hence not necessarily a global
+optimum of the nonconvex formulation and hence not necessarily a global optimum.
-optimum.

 ```julia-repl
 julia> termination_status(model)
 LOCALLY_SOLVED::TerminationStatusCode = 4
 ```

-We can verify that the solution is globally optimal by checking that the dual solution
+We can verify that the solution is globally optimal by checking that the dual
-is feasible (meaning PSD).
-The `-5e-5` eigenvalue is negative but is small enough to be ignored so the dual solution is PSD up to tolerances.
+solution is feasible (meaning PSD).
+The `-5e-5` eigenvalue is negative but is
+small enough to be ignored so the dual solution is PSD up to tolerances.

 ```julia-repl
 julia> eigvals(dual(VariableInSetRef(X)))
 4-element Vector{Float64}: